jara001/f1tenth-rules/rules.md

 ## 2.2 Track & racing environment

-The competition will take place inside [Edmonton Convention Centre](https://www.edmontonconventioncentre.com/).
+The competition will take place inside [Boston University](https://www.bu.edu/).
 The characteristics of the environment where the track will be built are:

-1. The surface is flat and reflective.
-Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
-Similarly, depth cameras have problems with proper ground detection.
+1. The surface is flat and carpeted.

-2. The track border is constructed from single height air ducts of 33 cm diameter.
-Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
+2. The track border is constructed from corrugated cardboards (subject to change) with a height of 30.5 cm.
+Keep in mind that there can be gaps at certain locations of the track which the LiDAR beams can pass.

 3. The track will fit into an area of around 30×10 m.

-4. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
-We are not providing dedicated time slots for each team to map the track.
-Although many teams are using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams.
+4. The track can be mapped during the preparation session in the morning.
+We will be providing dedicated time slots for each team to map the track.

-5. The track will be atleast 3 car widths (90cm) wide everywhere around the track to allow for overtaking.
+5. The track will be at least 3 car widths (90cm) wide everywhere around the track to allow for overtaking.

 ## 2.3 Inspection

 1. The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.

-2. The inspection of the vehicles is done on the first competition day in the morning.
+2. The inspection of the vehicles is done first in the morning.

 3. The inspection is done by the race referees.